clay/migrations/v7/redis/README.md

 ## Arguments

-* `--redisHost` sets the host of the redis instance to import from.
-Defaults to `127.0.0.1` if not set
-* `--redisPort` sets the port of the redis instance to import from.
-Defaults to `6379` if not set
-* `--redisHash` sets the hash key of the redis instance to import from.
-Defaults to `mydb:h` if not set
 * `--mergeLimit` sets the number of concurrent PUT requests to Postgres.
 Defaults to `1` if not set
 * `--match` sets the [matching regex](https://redis.io/commands/scan#the-match-option) to use to filter redis keys to import.
 Defaults to `'*'` (all keys) if not set